-The truth is our bodies don’t need sugar to function properly, so added sugars only contribute zero nutrition and a sleuth of calories.
-But then again, sugar occurs naturally in fruits, vegetables, and sugarcane, to name a few.
+The truth is our bodies do not need sugar to function properly, so added sugars only contribute zero nutrition and a slew of calories.
+But then again, sugar occurs naturally in fruits, vegetables and sugarcane, to name a few.
 So are alternative sweeteners, aka artificial sweeteners better than natural sugars when it comes to long-term health?
 The jury is still out.

 How Much Sugar Should We Consume?